 - Without giving anything away that has not already been mentioned in the official marketing, the story will involve Lara inadvertently setting off an apocalypse and her subsequent struggle to put things right.

 - Camilla Luddington and Earl Baylon reprise their roles as Lara Croft and Jonah Maiava.

 - The main antagonist, Dr. Dominguez, is played by Carlos Leal.
-(Not sure yet if if it's this Carlos Leal.)
 According to Lead Writer Jill Murray, Dominguez is the head of Trinity, the shadowy organization that figured in the last two games.
 His motivations are complex and often just as compelling as Lara's.

 - The adventure begins in Cozumel, Mexico, then shifts to Peru.
 As in, the previous two games, there will be a variety of settings and terrain within the Peru location.

 - Lara does not begin the game entirely without skills or resources.
 However, since we now play as a more proficient Lara, the level of challenge in the environments has been ramped up to keep things interesting.